This guide explains how to get the precise coordinates of a standalone receiver using the NOAA’s Online Positioning User Service (OPUS).

-The Static and Rapid-Static methods use different processing software and provide pretty similar horizontal accuracy.
+The Static and Rapid-Static methods use different processing software and provide relatively similar horizontal accuracy.
 Rapid-Static processing has more strict requirements for data quality in comparison with the Static approach.
-Moreover, Rapid-Static processing is available only for some regions1.

-Place a Reach device precisely above the marked point on the tripod and level it.
-Learn more about placing Reach receiver in this guide.
+Place your Reach precisely above the marked point on the tripod and level it.
+Learn more about placing Reach receiver in the Placing the base guide.

 To record logs for OPUS, follow the steps below:

-Select the RINEX format in the Raw data section.note
+Choose the required RINEX format in the Raw data section.note

-Enter the measured height to the bottom of the receiver.
+Tap Show configuration and enter the measured height to the bottom of the receiver in the corresponding field.

 Fill in the point's name in the Marker name field.

 You can start recording automatically when your receiver is turned on.
-Check the corresponding field in the settings.
+Check the corresponding field on the Raw data settings screen.

 You may log the data for up to 24 hours, depending on the accuracy required.

-Once you finish the survey, don't forget to toggle off raw data recording in the Logging tab.
+Once you finish the survey, don't forget to turn off raw data recording in the logging settings.

-After you finish raw data logging, you may download RINEX data from Reach to your mobile device.
+After you finish raw data logging, you need to download RINEX data from Reach to your mobile device.

-Click on the Choose file button and browse for observation data (raw*.NNO).
+Click on the Choose file button and browse for the observation file (.**O).

-Type a pole height in the Antenna Height box.
+Type a pole height in the Antenna Height field.

 OPUS will send the file with the solution to your email address.

-In the solution report, you will get the name of the used reference frame, the XYZ and LLH coordinates of the point, and accuracy estimation in meters.
+In the solution report, you will get the name of the used reference frame, the XYZ and LLH coordinates of the point, and the estimated accuracy in meters.
 Additionally, you can check these fields: OBS USED, FIXED AMB, OVERALL RMS.

 After you get the solution report, it might be useful to check how accurate the results are.
 The most accurate OPUS solutions meet the following conditions: